muhammad-farhan67/muhammad-farhan67/README.md

 - 🌟 I have participated in **8 international hackathons**, winning two of them.
 - 🧑‍💻 Proficient in **Frontend Web Development** using **Streamlit**, **Python**, **HTML/CSS**, **JS**, and **React**.
 - 📊 Experience in **Data Analysis** using **Pandas**, **Matplotlib**, **Numpy**, and **R**.
+- 🍽️ Built a **Personalized Meal Planner** for diabetic patients as a personal project.
+- 💻 Solved **62 Leetcode questions**.
+- 🛠 Worked on **three team projects**.
+- 🧠 Familiar with AI models and APIs like **LLaMA**, **Whisper**, **GTTS**, **Stable Diffusion**, **Flux**, and **Gemini**.
+- 💬 Ask me about **HTML5, CSS3, JS, and Python**.
 - 🤖 Developed **6 AI Projects**:
   - AI X Ray Analysis To detect Broken Bones
   - AI Model to detect Brain Tumor
   - Personalized Meal Planner for Diabetic Patients
-  - A simple text-to-text bot,
+  - A simple text-to-text bot
-  - A real-time voice-to-voice bot,
+  - A real-time voice-to-voice bot
   - An AI marketing agent.
-- 🍽️ Built a **Personalized Meal Planner** for diabetic patients as a personal project.
-- 💻 Solved **62 Leetcode questions**.
-- 🛠 Worked on **three team projects**.
-- 🧠 Familiar with AI models and APIs like **LLaMA**, **Whisper**, **GTTS**, **Stable Diffusion**, **Flux**, and **Gemini**.
-- 💬 Ask me about **HTML5, CSS3, JS, and Python**.
-- 📫 Reach me at **farhanrafique6767@gmail.com**.
+- 📫 Reach me at **muhammadfarhanquantam@gmail.com**.

 ---